Nick Maton Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in the league.
+- The Brewers pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Brewers' 3.47 team ERA ranks sixth across all MLB pitching staffs.
+- The Brewers' 3.52 team ERA ranks seventh among all league pitching staffs.

-- Brewers pitchers combine to allow 24 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Brewers pitchers combine to allow 26 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- The Brewers will look to Rea (0-0) in his third start of the season.
+- Peralta (2-2 with a 3.97 ERA and 23 strikeouts in 22 2/3 innings pitched) gets the start for the Brewers, his fifth of the season.

-- His most recent time out came on Wednesday against the Seattle Mariners, when the right-hander threw five innings, surrendering four earned runs while allowing five hits.
+- In his most recent outing on Saturday against the Boston Red Sox, the right-hander threw 5 2/3 innings, allowing four earned runs while surrendering five hits.

+- The 26-year-old has amassed an ERA of 3.97, with 9.1 strikeouts per nine innings, in four games this season.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.